Black Nerve

 Grubsuckers are excluded.
 The creation of grubsuckers is excluded.
 But the purpose of grubsuckers was never so specific, was it?
 Even now, a grubsucker may be harvested, its brain pulped and fermented through a gauntlet of chemical transmutation.
 Even after all of this, it remains an economical precursor to the concoction of false ambrosia.

 Every breeding season, a team comes to the DMEZ.
 Militari is regularly sedated with deadly powerful tranquilizers, thought to ease whatever pain it might chronically feel, and a team of chemists get to work.
 One wonders if, blissfully numbed on that sedative, Militari is still capable of dreams, and if there are still dreams.
-Lingering dreams, perhaps, of providing a new source of false ambrosia, of helping the rootless and ghouls.
+Lingering hopes, perhaps, of providing a new source of false ambrosia, of helping the rootless and ghouls.

 One wonders if, nay, it even needs to dream those dreams.
 They have, after all, become a reality.